kytos/documentation/tutorials/napps/development_environment_setup.rst

   $ source test42/bin/activate

 After that, your console will show the activated virtualenv name between parenthesis.
-Now, update the *pip* package that is installed in every
+Now, update the *pip* package that is installed in the virtualenv:
-virtualenv:

 .. code-block:: bash

   (test42) $ pip install --upgrade pip

-This mean that the test42 is already activated.
-When you want leave this virtualenv you can use the command below:
+The parenthesis marker identifies that the test42 virtualenv is activated.
+If you want leave this virtualenv you can use the command below:

 .. code-block:: bash